High Level Application Process

 A quotation can be prepared as well as a Letter of Feasibility to accompany any ethics application.

-4. Data Custodians provide their conditions and possibly their 'In Principle' approval for researchers to access the research data.
+4. Data Custodians provide their conditions and grant 'In Principle' approval for researchers to access the research data.

-6. The completed PHRN Online Application form (From Step 1:) with complete supporting documents (ie. Copy of Ethical Application & Approvals, full list of requested analytical variables and justification, Signed Deeds of Confidentiality and Compliance for people accessing the data itself) are submitted to each participating Data Custodian for their final approval.
+6. The completed PHRN Online Application form with full supporting documents (i.e Copy of Ethical Application & Approvals, full list of requested analytical variables and justification, Signed Deeds of Confidentiality and Compliance for people accessing the data) are submitted to each participating Data Custodian for their final approval.

-7. Once final approval from ALL data custodians are obtained, SA NT DataLink will performance a final governance review and then proceed with creating the set of project specific linkage keys for the cohort of interest, using the data records within the SA NT Master Linkage File.
+7. Once final approval from all Data Custodians are obtained, SA NT DataLink will undertake a final governance review and create project specific linkage keys for the cohort of interest, using the data records within the SA NT Master Linkage File, and other project specific data.

-8. Data Custodians will receive from SA NT DataLink the project specific linkage keys (PSLKs) which links the research population cohort associated with the approved project to the data held by the Data Custodian.
+8. Data Custodians will receive from SA NT DataLink the project specific linkage keys (PSLKs) that link the research population cohort associated with the approved project to the data held by the Data Custodian.

 10. The resultant file(s) will then be provided to the researcher for analysis.

-Important Note: A dataset that is not already part of the Master Linkage File will add significant delay due to the 'acquisition process' of datasets.
+Note: A dataset that is not part of the Master Linkage File will add delay due to the 'acquisition process' of datasets.

-Per the diagram above, a condition of accessing data through DataLink is that 30 days prior to release of research findings and publications, a copy must be provided to each participating Data Custodian, not for embargo but to enable feedback and assurance of privacy by Custodians.
+It is a condition of accessing data through DataLink that 30 days prior to the release of research findings and publications, a copy must be provided to each participating Data Custodian, not for embargo but to enable feedback and assurance of privacy by Custodians.

 For access to Australian Government data including MBS, PBS, Centrelink, Aged Care, Disability (NDIS), National Death Index, National Immunisation Registry please follow Step 1. above noting that as a condition for accessing this data at a unit record level, the data is securely stored and accessed remotely in a secure data laboratory.
 Please liaise with SA NT DataLink for more information.